rami-kong/kong-se-konnect-deck-demo/README.md

 KONNECT_PAT: ${{ secrets.KONNECT_PAT }}
 ```

-You will need to retrive a System Access / Personal Access Token from Konnect Control Plane before you are able to run the ci/cd job
+You will need to retrive a System Access / Personal Access Token from Konnect Control Plane before you are able to run the ci/cd job.